 Rural Housing Scotland is working with Stòras Uibhist and Comrie Croft to develop Smart Clachan, a new housing initiative for modern life in rural locations.
-Head over to our Uist project page to stay up-to-date with Smart Clachan development on the island.
+Keep up-to-date with developments on their project pages: Tomduie Clachan and Uist Smart Clachan.

 What is a Smart Clachan?